anooj-shah/LocalHackDay/localhack/readMe.md

-Hello
+Hello!
-Also uses SMS folder in previous directory
+This also uses SMS folder in previous directory.